Vladimir-csp/uwsm/README.md

 - Maximum use of systemd units and dependencies for startup, operation, and shutdown
   - binds to basic structure of `graphical-session-pre.target`, `graphical-session.target`, `xdg-desktop-autostart.target`
   - adds custom slices `app-graphical.slice`, `background-graphical.slice`, `session-graphical.slice` to put apps in and terminate them cleanly
-  - Provides convenient way of launching apps to those slices
+  - provides convenient way of launching apps to those slices
 - Systemd units are treated with hierarchy and universality in mind:
-  - use specifiers
+  - templated units with specifiers
-  - named from common to specific: `wayland-${category}@${wm}.${unit_type}`
+  - named from common to specific where possible
-  - allow for high-level `name-.d` drop-ins
+  - allowing for high-level `name-.d` drop-ins
 - WM-specific behavior can be added by plugins
   - currently supported: sway, wayfire, labwc
 - Idempotently (well, best-effort-idempotently) handle environment:
   - On startup environment is prepared by:
     - sourcing shell profile
     - sourcing common `wayland-session-env` files (from $XDG_CONFIG_DIRS, $XDG_CONFIG_HOME)
-    - sourcing `wayland-session-${wm}-env` files (from $XDG_CONFIG_DIRS, $XDG_CONFIG_HOME)
+    - sourcing WM-specific `wayland-session-${wm}-env` files (from $XDG_CONFIG_DIRS, $XDG_CONFIG_HOME)
-  - Difference between inital state and prepared environment is exported into systemd user manager and dbus activation environment
+  - Difference between environment state before and after preparation is exported into systemd user manager and dbus activation environment
-  - On shutdown variables that were exported are unset from systemd user manager (dbus activation environment does not support unsetting sadly)
+  - On shutdown variables that were exported are unset from systemd user manager (dbus activation environment does not support unsetting, sadly)
   - Lists of variables for export and cleanup are determined algorithmically by:
     - comparing environment before and after preparation procedures
     - boolean operations with predefined lists (tweakable by plugins)